JohnJepkoIA/Jeep-Co./index.md

 > All *The Great Gatsby* is really about is just rich people problems.
 Like, they're all millionaires.
 What problems could you have?
 > — Jeep Co.

+> George Wilson did us all a favor by killing Jay Gatsby.
+He ended the story and helped us read less.
 Various quotes attributed to other people
 > We are taking a journey of that learning
 > — M_Cheese Lotion